OathPros/COMP3/source/patterns/containers/selection-mode.rst

 Just because an app contains content items for which there are different actions does not necessarily mean that selection mode will be beneficial - it is typically only worthwhile when intensive content management is common.
 In other cases, being able to act on content items individually (such as through a context menu) will often be enough.

 Selection mode should only be used when there are a range of actions that can be taken on selected items (at least three).
-If the number is smaller of actions is smaller, then a single action could be permanently shown, or edit mode could be used instead.
+If the number of actions is smaller, then a single action could be permanently shown, or edit mode could be used instead.

 Selection Mode Guidelines